CristianRodrigoGuarachiIbanez/iCubObjectCollisionSimulator/README.md

 The YARP-control is based on devices with a [port-based communication system](http://www.yarp.it/note_ports.html).
 This allows the distribution of program modules on different machines.
 Enabling the possibility to use different OS in the same control project and the computational power of clusters.

 There are devices for all the different features.
-The plan in this documentation is, to give a short overview for the most important ones.
-The first section is the motor control system.
-The visual and tactile sensing will follow soon.
+The plan in this documentation is, to give a short overview for the most important ones: the motor control system, the visual and tactile sensing systems.

 ## Programming with the iCub
 To facilitate the programming of software using the iCub, there exists two packages, which wrap parts of the YARP-based control.

-The first one is a set of [Python "Libraries"](https://ai.informatik.tu-chemnitz.de/gogs/iCub_TUC/iCub_Python_Lib.git), which contains methods for motor control (at the moment only Position and Velocity) and visual perception.
+The first one is a set of [Python "Libraries"](https://ai.informatik.tu-chemnitz.de/gogs/iCub_TUC/iCub_Python_Lib.git), which contains methods for motor control and visual perception.
 Beside there are classes for manipulating the simulation worlds in the iCub- or gazebo-simulator, using the YARP-worldinterface.
 Which inludes object and 3D-model manipulation.

 The second package is designed as an interface between the iCub robot and ANNarchy.
 This consists of different modules for the sensor and actuator control.
-I consists of four modules:
+It consists of four modules:
 - JointWriter:
     - This module handles the joint motion.
 At this point for the joint control only the Position control is included.
 The control is extended with the possiblity to directly feed population-coded joint angles to the robot.
 - JointReader: